Tasmania. Or Lutruwita, in the Aboriginal language.

 It turns out there’s a vibrant and slightly underestimated music scene with heaps of promising bands in Tasmania.
 SLOW DOWN SONIC is one of them.
 And they’ve just released a new catchy single.

 PART 128 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE / THE SILLY & GREEN PROJECT
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 If you’re an emerging act, how much music can you potentially drop in a year?
 Two, maybe three singles if you’ve built a decent fan base locally.
 It gets more complicated, though, if you’re from “the little island down under”, separated by 240 kilometres from mainland Australia.
 Gig opportunities are limited, and releasing music is not free.